Catalog of medicines. Interaction with other drugs

 Melting point: 165°C (329°F)

-Abacavir is a nucleoside analog reverse transcriptase inhibitor used to treat HIV and AIDS.
-It is available under trade name Ziagen (ViiV Healthcare) and as part of combined drugs Trizivir (Abacavir, Zidovudine and) and Kivexa / Epzicom (Abacavir and).
-The drug is well tolerated side effect is hypersensitivity, which can be very serious, and in rare cases can be fatal.
-Genetic testing can be used to find out if a person will have hypersensitivity; Abacavir is safe for over 90% of patients.
-However, in a separate study, the drug was shown to increase the risk heart attack by almost 90%.
-Viral strains that are resistant to Zidovudine or are generally sensitive to Abacavir, however, there are a number of exceptions.
+Abacavir is a nucleoside analogue reverse transcriptase inhibitor used to treat HIV and AIDS.
+It is available under trade name Ziagen (ViiV Healthcare) and contains combination drugs Trizivir (Abacavir, Zidovudine and ) and Kivexa/Epzicom (Abacavir and ).
+The drug is well tolerated: the main side effect is a hypersensitivity that can be very serious and in rare cases can be fatal.
+Genetic testing can be used to determine whether a person will have increased sensitivity; Abacavir is safe for more than 90% of patients.
+However, in a separate study the drug was shown to increase the risk heart attack almost 90%.
+Viral strains that are resistant to Zidovudine or are usually sensitive to Abacavir, but there are a number of exceptions.

 Clinical indications

-Abacavir in the form of tablets and oral solution, in combination with other antiretroviral drugs, is indicated for the treatment of HIV-1 infection.
-Abacavir must be used in combination with other antiretroviral drugs.
+Abacavir tablets and oral solution, in combination with other antiretroviral drugs, are prescribed to treat HIV-1 infection.
+Abacavir should always be used in combination with other antiretroviral drugs.
 Abacavir should not be used as monotherapy when changing antiretroviral regimens due to loss of virological response.

 Side effects of Abacavir (Ziagen)

-Are common adverse reactions include nausea, headache, fatigue, vomiting, hypersensitivity reactions, diarrhea, fever/chills, depression, rash, anxiety, increased levels of URI, aspartate aminotransferase, alanine aminotransferase, hypertriglyceridemia, and lipodystrophy.
+General adverse reactions include nausea headache, fatigue, vomiting, hypersensitivity reactions, diarrhea, fever/chills, depression, rash, anxiety, increased levels of URI, aspartate aminotransferase, alanine aminotransferase, hypertriglyceridemia and lipodystrophy.
 Serious adverse reactions include hypersensitivity reactions, severe anaphylaxis, Stevens-Johnson syndrome, toxic epidermal necrolysis, erythema multiforme, myocardial infarction, lactic acidosis, hepatomegaly/steatosis, pancreatitis, immune reconstitution syndrome, and autoimmune disorders.

 Warnings

-Patients with liver disease should exercise caution when using Abacavir, as this may worsen the patient's condition.
-The use of nucleoside drugs such as abacavir can, in very rare cases, cause lactic acidosis.
-Resistance to Abacavir develops in laboratory versions of HIV that are also resistant to other HIV-specific antiretrovirals such as Didanosine and Zalcitabine.
-HIV strains that are resistant to protease inhibitors are not likely to be resistant to Abacavir.
-In people taking antiviral medicines, lipodystrophy (redistribution or accumulation of fat) may develop, leading to central obesity, wasting of the face, arms, legs, and/or buttocks, breast enlargement, and fat accumulation at the base of the neck ("bull's hump").
-Abacavir is contraindicated for use in children under the age of 3 months.
+Patients with liver disease should exercise caution when using Abacavir as it may worsen the patient's condition.
+The use of nucleoside drugs such as Abacavir can in very rare cases cause lactic acidosis.
+Resistance to Abacavir develops in laboratory versions of HIV that are also resistant to other HIV-specific antiretroviral drugs such as didanosine and zalcitabine.
+HIV strains resistant to protease inhibitors are not likely to be resistant to Abacavir.
+In people taking antiviral drugs medicines, lipodystrophy (redistribution or accumulation of fat) may develop, leading to central obesity, wasting of the face, arms, legs and/or buttocks, breast enlargement and fat accumulation at the base of the neck (“bull hump”).
+Abacavir is contraindicated for use in children under 3 months of age.

 Overdose